2025 Exhibitions

 September 5 - September 28th

-Opening Reception: September 6th, 12-5pm
+Opening Reception: September 6th, 12-5pm.
+Artist Happy Hour at 4pm.

 A collaboration with Float Magazine and supported in part by Mixam and Lexjet